Buy to let interest rates: new affordability criteria

-As we are well aware, the UK Government has been targeting landlords for the past few years and the tax changes announced in last year’s budget will be phased in from this year.
+As most landlords are well aware, the UK Government has been targeting landlords for the past few years and the tax changes announced in last year’s budget will be phased in from this year.
 See previous post and video for more information.
+Recently the Bank of England has recommended changes to buy to let interest rates, new affordability criteria is to be introduced.

 Buy to let mortgage affordability has been tightening over the past two years, however, now it is going to be tightened even more.
 As well as tighter regulation, the lenders will be requiring even more information that they have done in the past which is likely to include looking at tax in addition to the number of properties owned; existing mortgage debt; income and bank statements.
 The affordability will be tighter for those who are higher rate tax payers or likely to be in the near future.